 Commercial Tobacco Cessation & Lung Cancer Prevention

 Tobacco cessation greatly reduces the risk for developing lung cancer.
 Native people have the highest smoking rate in the nation, but more than half of smokers want to quit.
 Take action and talk to your health care provider about what options work best for you on your quitting journey.

 Lung Cancer Screening

 Lung cancer screening can save lives by finding cancer before it's deadly.
-You can use our resource to see if you might be eligible for screening, then talk to your doctor about whether it's right for you.
+Use our resource to see if you might be eligible for screening, then talk to your doctor about whether it's right for you.